jonjack/playground/docs/actions.md

 ## What is an Action?

 As described by the [docs](https://www.playframework.com/documentation/2.5.x/ScalaActions), an `Action` is actually a function of type `Request => Result`.
+In a nutshell, an `Action` takes a `Request` object as argument - which is provided by the Play framework when it invokes our `Action` method after matching the HTTP request to a `route` defined in our routing configuration).
+The code block that we define in our `Action` is then invoked for us.
+Finally, the last expression in our block, which is required to create a `Result` object, is wrapped in a `Future` object for us (by the underlying framework) and this is then returned by the `Action` to the framework, to be computed later, asynchronously (probably by a different thread).

 Play provides us with the `ActionBuilder` trait to make the job of creating these `Action` functions easier.
 The `ActionFunction` trait defines the key abstract method called `invokeBlock` which any concrete `ActionBuilder` needs to override.
 If you study the signature of this method, it describes the general abstraction for how an `Action` behaves:-

 ```scala
 def invokeBlock[A](request: R[A], block: P[A] => Future[Result]): Future[Result]